 From the ground we walk on to the air we breathe, St. Edward's University works tirelessly to maintain the campus environment.
 See how below.

 The sustainability timeline chronicles the progress that St. Edward's has made towards sustainability in the past 19 years.
-Click here to view a PDF version of this file.
+View a PDF version of the sustainability timeline.

 In 2003, the Board of Trustees approved the 2003 Campus Landscape Master Plan to provide the university with guidance for planting more trees to help clean the air and prevent soil erosion, planting more native plants to conserve water, creating a more pedestrian campus to reduce vehicle traffic on campus, and creating a more inviting campus so that students, faculty, and staff can enjoy the outdoors as meeting and recreational spaces.

 In May 2011, the Board of Trustees approved the 2011 Campus Master Plan that provides the St. Edward's campus with building sustainability guidelines to ensure that building performance is consistent with campus-wide sustainability goals.

 In 2017, the Board of Trustees approved the 2018 Campus Master Plan to integrate stewardship of the natural and built environment into the future of the University.
 The 2018 Campus Master Plan seeks to reflect the University's mission and values while keeping with the strategic plan.